« Home

 The first stop was Þingvellir.
 A “Þ” in Icelandic is pronounced “th”, which did not sit well with Honza.
 “They can call it ‘Thingvellir’ if they want, but I shall call it ‘Pingvellir,’ and that's that,” he said. Þingvellir lies 50km north east of Reykjavik and served as the site for Iceland's first parliament, formed in 930 (no, not 1930, 930!).
 Today it is a UNESCO world heritage site and the area around it is a national park.
 It is here that one can easily see the great continental rift, where the North American and European plates drift away from one another at the great geological pace of 7mm a year, slowly adding valuable real estate to the small country.

-The continental divide is blatantly conspicuous, and it's fun to hop between North America and Europe along the convenient boardwalk.
+The continental divide is blatantly conspicuous, and it is fun to hop between North America and Europe along the convenient boardwalk.
 There is also a nice waterfall flowing out of the American side and into a large pool on the European side that was sadly used as a drowning tool for unfortunate adulteresses as recently as 1838.

 Next up was the famous and surprisingly regular geyser, creatively named: Geysir.
 The high frequency of eruptions was a good thing because this area was particularly cold and windy, and waiting for a show too long would not have been fun.
 Those tourists willing to pay a little extra could witness the eruptions overhead in the warm but noisy comforts of a helicopter.